Fittipaldi Automotive: Copersucar-Fittipaldi (1975–1977)

 Copersucar-Fittipaldi FD04: Emerson qualified 5th on his debut for the family team in 1976.
 This was the last Fittipaldi to be built in Brazil.

 The team, initially known as Copersucar-Fittipaldi, did not have great success in its first racing season in 1975.
 Wilson crashed in chassis FD01 on lap 13 of their first race, the Argentine Grand Prix, which his brother went on to win in his McLaren.
 Chassis numbers FD02 and FD03, used for the rest of the year, were the same design as the original car but abandoned most of the original bodywork.
-Wilson was the sole driver and managed only five finishes, the highest of which was a 10th and last place at the US Grand Prix at Watkins Glen, and failed to qualify on three occasions.
+Wilson was the sole driver and managed only five finishes, the highest of which was a 10th and last place at the US Grand Prix at Watkins Glen (his last race in Formula One), and failed to qualify on three occasions.
 Italian Arturo Merzario did no better when he took over the chassis for his home Grand Prix after Wilson broke two bones in his hand in a practice crash at the Austrian Grand Prix.
 Despite the lack of success, the tiny team achieved a coup for the following year: Emerson Fittipaldi joined the team from McLaren, with whom he had taken his second Driver's Championship in 1974.
 His brother stepped down from driving to look after the management of the team.